stratosphere/stratosphere/docs/0.4/general/faq.markdown

 <section id="stratosphere_hadoop_project">
 ### Is Stratosphere a Hadoop Project?

-Stratosphere is an alternative analysis engine to Hadoop's MapReduce and comes with its own runtime, rather than building on top of MapReduce.
-As such, it can work completely independently of Hadoop, but it can also run on top of Hadoop's distributed file system (HDFS) and Hadoop's next-generation resource manager (YARN).
+Stratosphere is a data processing system and an alternative to Hadoop's MapReduce component.
+It comes with its own runtime, rather than building on top of MapReduce.
+As such, it can work completely independently of the Hadoop ecosystem.
+However, Stratosphere can also access Hadoop's distributed file system (HDFS) to read and write data and Hadoop's next-generation resource manager (YARN) to provision cluster resources.
 Since most Stratosphere users are using Hadoop HDFS to store their data, we ship already the required libraries to access HDFS.
 </section>

 <section id="stratosphere_hadoop_req">